Blue Ridge Journal

 "The American Revolt of 2016" and: "Reforming a moribund Congress."

 The presidential election in November, 2016 had a shocking outcome, confounding the poll-takers and TV talking heads no end.
 A lot of ink will be spent, and a lot of statistics will be crunched trying to find the reason for the surprising result.
 But while statistics may tell us who voted how, they won't get to the bottom of why voters chose as they did.Abstract:

 So Donald Trump won the election, and in the few months since then there has been such whining, whimpering and lack of grace from the loser and her supporters as I have never seen before after an election, and I've seen a lot of elections.
-(I remember – barely – Dewey losing to Truman.)
 Even the candidate herself didn't have the grace to concede the election in front of her supporters; instead she was reportedly out of control with tears and rage in a hotel room.
-Would we be better off now with that emotional brittleness in the oval office?
+That's serious emotional brittleness in a potential occupant of the oval office.

 I'm an independent voter, as I think voters ought to be.
 This past year I supported Jim Webb, then Bernie Sanders in the Democratic primaries.
 I'm certainly not happy with Mr.Trump being in the White House.
 So let's think about why he is there.
 As far as I can see, Donald Trump won the Republican primary race fair and square.
 He did have some advantages: he was a "celebrity" and the news media couldn't get enough of him at the beginning, giving him millions of dollars worth of free publicity before they realized he might win, when they began to tear him down, which gave him further free publicity and demonstrated their opportunism.
 And it didn't hurt that at least fifteen of the other sixteen GOP contenders were hyperconservative clowns.
 But all in all, the Republican contest seemed fair and certainly open.